Panzerschrek/Square-Wheel/README.md

 JSON files are used to store materials.
 Each JSON file may contain several materials.
 SquareWheel loads all materials from current material directory.

+### CPU-specific code

+SquareWheel uses x86_64 intrinsics in order to speed-up some computations.
+This includes integer/floating point vector instructions, some fast approximate instructions.

+_f32::mul_add_ function is used in critical for performance places, because it is faster than combination of separate _mul_ and _add_ instructions.

+In order to achieve maximum performance you need to build the project targeting modern processors with support of instructions sets SSE2, SSE3, SSE4.1, SSE4.2, FMA.
+These instructions are supported by Intel processors starting with Haswell and AMD processors starting with Ryzen.

+## Authors

+Copyright © 2022 Artöm "Panzerscrek" Kunç.

+SquareWheel uses a lot of third-party libraries, like _SDL2_, _Rapier_, _hecs_, _serde_, _cgmath_ and other.
+See list of dependencies in _src/Carto.toml_ file for more details.